Review of the Cambridge English Pronouncing Dictionary CD-ROM

 Voice recording

-The EPD comes with a voice recording feature, which lets you record your voice and compare it with the "official" pronunciation in the dictionary.
+The EPD comes with a voice recording feature, which lets you record your voice and compare it with the “official” pronunciation in the dictionary.
 This can be helpful, as learners sometimes think their pronunciation of a word was OK, even though it was not.
 They notice the difference only when they listen to a recording of their own voice.
+The voice recording feature allows learners to record their pronunciation many times, listen to it, and get closer and closer to the correct pronunciation.

 Exercises

-The other two exercises are "How many syllables?" and "Stress patterns".
-In the first one, you're supposed to determine the number of syllables in words like genalogist and miniature.
+The other two exercises are “How many syllables?” and “Stress patterns”.
+In the first one, you’re supposed to determine the number of syllables in words like genealogist and miniature.
 In the second, you identify the stressed syllable.

 Each exercise contains about 50 sentences.
-All the recordings are spoken by the same excellent British speaker who did (in our opinion) the best recordings in the dictionary.
+All the recordings are spoken by the same excellent British speaker who did (in my opinion) the best recordings in the dictionary.
 Here are just two examples to give you an idea: example 1, example 2.

-We liked the exercises, because they teach beginner learners to recognize various sounds of British English and to write those sounds with phonetic symbols.
+I liked the exercises, because they teach beginner learners to recognize various sounds of British English and to write those sounds with phonetic symbols.
 Learners can also practice their British pronunciation by repeating the sentences after the speaker.

 Bugs